phalcon/documentation/docs/api/phalcon_acl.md

 public function getActiveComponent(): string|null;
 ```

-Component which the list is checking if some role can access it
+Returns the component which the list is checking if some role can access
+it

 #### `getActiveRole()` { #acladapterabstractadapter-getactiverole }